-- Seek a program that houses you with a family or host-country roommate, or look for systematic experiences outside the classroom such as internships, service-learning or research opportunities, or the option to take some courses in a host-country university.
+- Seek a program that houses you with a family or host-country roommate, or look for systematic experiences outside the classroom such as internships, community engagement or research opportunities, or the option to take some courses in a host-country university.

 - Be realistic; not all students are ready for the same amount of cultural immersion.